 \section{Discussion}

 The main contribution of this work is to use densities of cycles (triangles, chordless squares, and chordless pentagons) in a complex network as weights on its edges, and treat each of these three weightings as a filtering function on the underlying graph.
-Persistence descriptors are computed from the corresponding filtrations and used for estimating the dimensionality of the given network.
-The expressiveness of edge-based filtrations defined via densities of chordless cycles is further examined in \cite{NetSci}, where they are compared with other motif-based filtrations in graph isomorphism detection tasks.
+Persistence descriptors are computed from the corresponding filtrations and used for estimating the dimensionality of the given network in latent space.
+The expressiveness of edge-based filtrations defined via densities of chordless cycles is further examined in~\cite{vilaminana2026}, where they are compared with other motif-based filtrations in graph isomorphism detection and property prediction tasks.

-Although topological invariants of graphs are crucial in the study of complex networks, methods from topological data analysis have not been broadly used in this context \cite{ballester2024on,aktas2019persistence}.
-To our knowledge, this is the first work that utilizes \emph{extended} persistent homology of graphs for dimensionality estimation in complex networks.
-Ordinary (as opposite to extended) persistent homology is not well-suited for this purpose, since cycles become permanent in graphs.
-Using Vietoris-Rips simplicial complexes from graph distances is not suitable in our work either, due to the small-world property, and clique complexes of graphs are not optimal either, since triangles become invisible in clique complexes.
-The extended persistence or lifetime of a cycle in a weighted graph is the difference between the largest weight and the smallest weight of the edges and vertices that form the given cycle.
-The total lifetime for a set of linearly independent cycles carries relevant information about the geometric structure of the graph.
+Although topological invariants of graphs play a central role in the study of complex networks, methods from topological data analysis have seen limited adoption in this context \cite{ballester2024on,aktas2019persistence}.
+To the best of our knowledge, extended persistent homology of graphs has not previously been applied to dimensionality estimation in complex networks.
+Ordinary (as opposed to extended) persistent homology is not well-suited for this purpose, since cycles become permanent in graphs.
+Using Vietoris--Rips simplicial complexes from graph distances is not suitable in our work either, due to the small-world property, and clique complexes of graphs are not optimal either, since triangles become invisible in clique complexes.
+The extended persistence or lifetime of a cycle in a weighted graph is the difference between the largest weight and the smallest weight of the edges and nodes that form the given cycle.
+The total lifetime of a set of linearly independent cycles carries relevant information about the geometric structure of the graph.

 Other persistence descriptors could be used for analytical purposes.
 We found persistence of connected components along the filtrations to be less expressive than its cycle-based counterpart.
 We also remark that the expressivity of cycle persistence is influenced by certain network parameters, such as inverse temperature ($\beta$).
 Indeed, in the point cloud shown in Fig.~\ref{fig:Human2-3D}, low values of $\beta$ tend to separate network dimensions less prominently.